jpgmahedero/High-School-DAM_M04-Express-tuto/docs/extras/javascript_basics.md

 All routes begginng with /api will be handled into user.js file.

-Sinc user.js is used with /api route /api/users route is the final route for handling GET requests for users
+Since user.js is used with /api route /api/users and /api/users/:id routes becomes the final route for handling GET requests for users